phillord/tawny-tutorial/README.md

 This is a hands-on tutorial for Tawny-OWL (http://github.com/phillord/tawny-owl).

+The next delivery location is at SWAT4LS 2015.

 The initial delivery location is at ICBO 2015.
 The slides for this are available at http://homepages.cs.ncl.ac.uk/phillip.lord/download/tawny/icbo_2015/